cardanorealfi/charter-documents/README.md

 # charter-documents
-documents and information about how the CRCF is governed and organized
+documents and information about how the CRFC is governed and organized